-Catherine Owen’s latest collection is an extended love letter to her poetic influences and to the real-world objects, people, places and situations that fascinate her.
-Inspired by the work of John Ashbery, among others, in Dear Ghost, Owen returns to the kooky imagery and humorous style she last visited with her award-winning collection Frenzy.
-These poems entertain immensities of sound while plumbing the depths of the psyche’s surrealities, content to enter a dreamlike realm where meaning is found in the nonsensical, the utterly human and the everyday.
-While Owen gathers her subjects from the mundane – work, sex, acquaintances and art – she imbues them with the extraordinary quirks and uncertainties that only language can create, and the effects are dizzying.
+In Dear Ghost, Owen returns to the kooky imagery and humorous style she last visited with her award-winning collection Frenzy.
+These poems plumb the depths of the psyche’s surrealities, entering a dreamlike realm where meaning is found in the nonsensical, the utterly human and the everyday.
+Owen gathers her subjects from her daily life – touching on work, sex, acquaintances and art – and imbues them with the extraordinary quirks and uncertainties that only language can create.
+The effects are dizzying.

 Review (Liz Worth, Quill & Quire, April 2017 Issue)

 "Owen writes down to the bone, laying out plain and simple facts and leaving her readers to feel their way through the work.
 At times the subject matter seems starkly ordinary, yet there is a weight to the delivery that makes the poems seem much more momentous."

 Seeing Lessons (2010)